Spenbert02/FisnarRobotPlugin/readme.md

 Once the plugin is accepted, a more user-friendly description of how to download it will be provided.

+After installing the plugin, the Fisnar F5200N printer has to be added before the plugin can be used.
+First, go to

 ## Necessary Physical Printer Configuration
 In order to use this plugin, the Fisnar F5200N in use needs to be using an i/o card to control its outputs.
 This i/o card can be purchased from Fisnar,